 Durable and Resilient to Dust Mites

-Latex mattress naturally resists dust mites, moulds, and other allergens.
-Because of its bouncy feel, latex is less likely to sag and lose its quality shape over time.
+Latex mattresses naturally resist dust mites, mould, and other allergens.
+Because of its bouncy feel, latex is less likely to sag and lose its quality over time.
 With a latex bed, you will need to replace your mattress less often than with cheaper foam.
-Generally, latex mattresses last seven more years than other types, of course with the right hygiene and maintenance.
-With its benefits and longevity, latex beds are among the best mattress types that give the highest satisfaction, according to mattress reviews.
+Generally, latex mattresses last seven more years than other types, of course, with the right hygiene and maintenance.
+With their benefits and longevity, latex beds are among the best mattress types that give the highest satisfaction, according to mattress reviews.

 Heavier than Other Foam Mattresses

 On average, latex foam is heavier than many other foam beds.
 Although this differs in size, material combination, and density, a latex variety may require more effort to lift than other mattress units.

 Costlier Than Other Foam Types

 Due to its undeniable quality, latex foam can be more expensive than innerspring or polyurethane foam.
 But with its additional cost, you are guaranteed to enjoy better comfort, posture support, breathability, and longevity.

 An innerspring mattress is a traditional type of mattress that has been on the market for years.
 It is made from interconnected coils, giving the user firmer support to the user.
 The coils are covered with different layers of foam or padding to provide comfort, coming in three primary layers: the comfort layer, the core, and the mattress foundation.